-Older adults may be more sensitive to the side effects of this drug, especially confusion and stomach ulcer/bleeding, constipation, drowsiness, trouble sleeping, or trouble urinating.
+Older adults may be more sensitive to the side effects of this drug, especially confusion, stomach ulcer/bleeding, constipation, drowsiness, trouble sleeping, or trouble urinating.
 Confusion, drowsiness, and trouble sleeping can increase the risk of falling.

 Aspirin is not recommended for use during pregnancy.
 Consult your doctor before using this medication if you are or think you may be pregnant.
 Tell your doctor immediately if you become pregnant or think you may be pregnant while taking this medication.
 Do not use this medication during the last 3 months of pregnancy because of possible harm to the unborn baby or problems during delivery.